About

 Environmental Health Scientist & Epidemiologist.

 I'm Stephanie Cleland, an assistant professor and the Legacy for Airway Health Chair in Promotion of Lung Health in the Faculty of Health Sciences at Simon Fraser University.
 I am also a research scientist at the Legacy for Airway Health at the Vancouver Coastal Health Research Institute.
-My research evaluates the human health impacts of exposure to climate change-influenced environmental hazards through environmental epidemiology, exposure assessments, and health impact assessments.
+My research evaluates the human health effects of exposure to climate change-influenced environmental hazards through environmental epidemiology, exposure assessments, and health impact assessments.
 My work leverages novel statistical approaches and innovative datasets to understand what levels, durations, and types of exposure are most harmful to the health and well-being of communities and identify the most at-risk and impacted populations.
 Specifically, I utilize spatiotemporal exposure assessments to estimate population-level exposure and run complex epidemiological analyses and impact assessments to link these exposure estimates with large health outcome datasets.
-My research also investigates the best approaches for evaluating these impacts and aims to identify approaches for reducing the adverse health effects of and increasing community resilience to climate change.
-I also have a strong interest in science and public health communication, environmental health justice, and increasing the accessibility of scientific research.
+My research also aims to identify approaches for reducing the adverse health effects of and increasing community resilience to climate change.
+I have a strong interest in science and public health communication, environmental health justice, and increasing the accessibility of scientific research.

 More information about my research, education, and experience can be found below.